Centralia mine fire: Second excavation project

 Drilling was conducted through holes spaced 20 ft apart in a semicircular pattern along the edge of the landfill.
 However, this project was also ineffective due to multiple factors.
 Centralia experienced an unusually heavy period of snowfall and unseasonably low temperatures during the project.
-Winter weather caused the water supply lines to freeze.
+Winter weather caused the water supply lines to freeze in 1962.
 Furthermore, the rock-grinding machine froze during a windy blizzard.
-Both problems inhibited timely mixture and administration of the crushed-rock slurry.
+Both problems inhibited the timely mixture and administration of the crushed-rock slurry.
 The DMMI also worried that the 10,000 cuyd of flushing material would not be enough to fill the mines, thus preventing the bore holes from filling completely.
 Partially filled boreholes would provide an escape route for the fire, rendering the project ineffective.